MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 In addition, provide one of the following:
 * --build-context-server-id <ID> Server instance identifier, in order to inject code coverage into the desired pipeline (for example if you have the same pipeline configured in multiple workspaces, and you only want to push code coverage reports for one of them.
 If you want to push code coverage reports for all workspaces, you can omit this parameter).
 Note: in build-context scenarios, if this parameter is provided, it MUST be used in combination with workspace id.
-Failure to do so will provide a validation error.
-In the same way, if you want to push code coverage reports for all workspaces, you MUST omit both --build-context-server-id and
+This will lead to injecting code coverage in only one workspace.
+In the same way, if you want to push code coverage reports for all workspaces in which you configured your pipeline, you MUST omit both --build-context-server-id and
 --workspace parameters.
 See the Examples section below for some running examples.

 Example configuration file with coverage support: